ltrgoddard/thesis/temp.markdown

-in ‘The Poet’s Imaginary’, Prynne writes that ‘being a good poet and continuing to meet the self-challenge of not lapsing into mediocrity is continuously difficult, a matter of struggle not easily handled because intrinsically hard to recognize accurately’.[^502] Part of this difficulty—and something that Prynne has striven to do throughout his career—is to acknowledge the intersection of the poetic and the political, even when they appear to be most separate, and especially when the content of the latter is remote from the poet’s own personal experience.
+in ‘The Poet’s Imaginary’, Prynne writes that ‘being a good poet and continuing to meet the self-challenge of not lapsing into mediocrity is continuously difficult, a matter of struggle not easily handled because intrinsically hard to recognize accurately’.[^504] Part of this difficulty—and something that Prynne has striven to do throughout his career—is to acknowledge the intersection of the poetic and the political, even when they appear to be most separate, and especially when the content of the latter is remote from the poet’s own personal experience.

 The poetical is personal and the personal is political.
-As long as literary analysis is restricted to the texts of individual poems and not extended to the persons who produce them, as well as to their non-poetic work, much of the historical marbling described by Falci—‘History
+As Prynne himself has it in the recent *Paris Review* interview, ‘the authorial position is not reserved from any of the moral damage’.[^505] As long as literary analysis is restricted to the texts of individual poems and not extended to the persons who produce them, as well as to their non-poetic work, much of the historical marbling described by Falci—‘History